How Effective is Zoloft for Treating Anxiety?

 • Eye pain and glaucoma cause vision changes, swelling, and redness.

-• Mania can show in people with undiagnosed bipolar disorder
+• Mania can show in people with undiagnosed bipolar disorder.

 • Suicidality may increase in children, teens, and some adults.

-Should I stop taking Zoloft?
+Should I Stop Taking Zoloft?

 Be careful deciding to quit Zoloft, and use your prescriber as a guide.
 Consult with them about minimizing and avoiding withdrawal symptoms once you stop the medication.
 Usually, tapering dosage under supervision reduces withdrawal symptoms after weeks (or years) of relying on it to manage serotonin.
+Severe withdrawal symptoms can mimic depression, and many others create discomfort and difficulty:

 • Tremors, restlessness, or difficulty speaking or chewing